ncopenpass/main-website/_posts/2014-07-21-call-for-papers.markdown

 #### Themes and topics – what do we expect?

-Plan and execute Open Data and cCivic Tech events in the triangle and North Carolina
+Plan and execute Open Data and Civic Tech events in the triangle and North Carolina

 Email organizers at [info@ncopenpass.com](mailto:info@ncopenpass.com)